kenjdavidson/kenjdavidson.content/timeline/trapeze-product-specialist.md

   month: Oct
 ---

-The operations team was responsible for customer review, development and implementation.
-I was asked to make the switch in order to provide a younger team with guidence on their processes.
-I was also responsible for taking over any long running 'dog' projects or projects for higher profile customers.
+Eventually I was asked to transition to the Operations team.
+My experience in working with customers and development allowed me to assist in training new hires and transitioning new projects.
+On top of this, I was responsible for handling some of the longer running and over budget projects - my ability to quickly discuss, document and developm (changes) allowed me to close these projects off more quickly than going through the regular process.

-I also started working more closely with the product managers with regards to updating the design and technology backing the Web and IVR software.
-We were also starting to design a new fixed route and paratransit mobile app - which I had the opportunity to help design and develop.
+I also started working more closely with the product managers with regards to updating the design and technology backing the **Web**, **IVR** and **Mobile Application**.